Skip to main content

 2. Start with tee work at your real — out front for a pull, deeper for the opposite field — so reps match games.

-4. Use the pause-at-launch drill to feel a balanced before you fire; rushing the load is a hidden contact killer.
+4. Use the pause-at-launch drill to feel a balanced load before you fire; rushing the load is a hidden contact killer.

 5. Keep your eyes quiet and finish your turn — pulling off the ball early is the most common reason barrels miss.